Evryway/evryway.github.io/_posts/2016-7-10-Dev-Blog-Week-20.md

 I'm going to chalk this one up as "too hard" and move on to a couple of new experiments.

+## Scanning improvements

+I spent a day early in the week going back to the scanner app, and putting in some better drift correction.
+A variety of conversations with the good folks on the google Tango forums brought back to my mind an issue I'd left unresolved in the tango pose tracking process.
+I switched over to using the historic poses at all times instead of live poses, as it looks like the historic poses have much better drift correction applied to them.
+Once that was working, the scans started looking a lot more stable.
+I've still got the key problems left to resolve (no exposure control, broken camera frustum, projecting through objects) but it was nice to get a small win after a week of fighting with the Kinect.
+I'll be taking a few more scans next week, as well as trying to get the [RealityCapture](https://www.capturingreality.com/) tool working.

 ## Texture projection

 One of the really cool demos for telepresence I saw a couple of years